tdg5/stats-learning-notes/chapter-07-moving-beyond-linearity.md

 heuristics to place the corresponding number of knots at uniform quantiles of the data.

-Cross validation is a useful mechanism for determining the appropriate number of knots and/or degrees of freedom.
+[Cross validation][glossary-cross-validation] is a useful mechanism for determining the appropriate number of knots and/or degrees of freedom.

 Regression splines often outperform polynomial regression.
 Unlike polynomials which must use a high dimension to produce a flexible fit, splines can keep the